How To Lace Work Boots The Right Way

 One aspect of the shoelace ought to best be five or seven inches lengthy (relies upon at the ankle duration of the boot.

-Take the short end of the shoelace and thread it via the top eyelet at the equal aspect, from inside to the outside.
 Then, with the longer half of the lace, thread the following horizontal eyelet, ensuring to maintain the short end of the lace below the cross being created.

 Continuing with the long end of the lace, bring your shoelace over the boot to the next parallel eyelet and thread it through.